 A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a particular number of points for you for a certain period during your application process.
 This keeps you from working through your entire application process and finding out at the end that the interest rate has gotten higher.

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer period typically costing more.
-The lending institution may agree to freeze an interest rate and points for a longer period, like sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer period typically costing more.
+The lending institution will agree to freeze an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

 Do you have a question regarding a mortgage program?